 An Orca Whale with calf investigates Ohiwa Harbour

-The harbor is home to a large variety of rays and fish with Orca (killer whales) visiting the harbor several times a year.
+The harbor is home to a large variety of rays and fish with Orca (also called "Killer Whales) visiting the harbor several times a year.
+Despite the fearsome name there are no recorded instances of Killer Whale attacks on humans.

 Ohiwa’s abundant bird life attracts visitors from all over the world and is home to many species including kingfishers, godwits and herons.